250 Mathis Ferry Road, Suite 101

 The magnitude of magnesium’s importance in the human body cannot be understated.
 This master mineral is the fourth most abundant element in the human body and is responsible for over 300 biochemical reactions in the body.

 Magnesium is pivotal in triggering the relaxation pathways in the body.
-One reason for this is that magnesium aids in gamma-aminobutyric acid (GABA) production, the neurotransmitter that soothes the nervous system and promotes sleep.
+One reason for this is that magnesium aids in gamma-aminobutyric acid (GABA) production.
+This neurotransmitter soothes the nervous system and promotes sleep.

-Every time we do exercise, under stress, or sick, it makes the magnesium in our body get depleted.
+Every time we exercise, we are under stress or are sick, which depletes the magnesium in our body.
 A lack of magnesium can lead to sleep problems.
-And if we have a high level of magnesium in our body, it is also detrimental to health.
-Excessive alcohol consumption is also affecting the magnesium levels in our body.
+Having a high level of magnesium in our body is also detrimental to our health.
+Excessive alcohol consumption is also affecting the magnesium levels in our bodies.

-Magnesium must be delivered in a bioavailable form that’s easy for the body to absorb.
-Certain forms of magnesium are best suited for sleep and anxiety, while others are more helpful for headaches or constipation.
-The main forms of magnesium are outlined below.
+Delivering magnesium must be in a bioavailable form that’s easy for the body to absorb.
+Specific forms of magnesium are best suited for sleep and anxiety, while others are more helpful for headaches or constipation.

-Recognizing signs of low magnesium is important.
+Recognizing signs of low magnesium is essential.
 It will help us to take proper steps to boost magnesium intake.
 Symptoms may include:

 1. Asthma

-Individuals suffering from asthma are often deficient in magnesium.
-Asthma is worse when magnesium levels are low because of a buildup of calcium in the lungs, making it difficult to breathe.
+Individuals who have asthma are often deficient in magnesium.
+Asthma is worse when magnesium levels are low because of a buildup of calcium in the lungs, making breathing difficult.

 2. Heart Arrhythmia or Irregular Heartbeat